 Revenues from specialty construction services provided to telecommunications companies increased 19.3%, or \$164.1 million, to \$1,014.6 million during fiscal 2012 compared to \$850.5 million during fiscal 2011.
 Businesses acquired during the second quarter of fiscal 2011 generated \$20.7 million of this increase.
 Revenue increased \$50.5 million for a significant telephone customer for services provided under existing contracts, including fiber to the cell site activity, and for services provided under new contracts which expanded our geographic service area.
-For another significant telecommunications customer revenue increased \$41.4 million for a telephone customer from services provided under existing contracts area.
+For another significant telecommunications customer revenue increased \$41.4 million for services provided under new contracts entered into during fiscal 2011 which expanded our geographic service area.
 Additionally, we had incremental revenue of \$36.6 million for a telephone customer from services provided under existing contracts and for rural broadband initiatives.
-For two leading cable multiple system operators, we experienced a \$13.0 million increase in revenue for installation, maintenance, and construction services, which included services provided under new contracts for rural broadband initiatives.
 For two leading cable multiple system operators, we experienced a \$13.0 million increase in revenue for installation, maintenance, and construction services, which included services to provision fiber to cellular sites.
 Other telecommunications customers had net increases in revenue of \$58.0 million for fiscal 2012, including services provided under new contracts for rural broadband initiatives, expanding both our customer base and geographic service areas.
 These increases were partially offset by a decrease in revenue of \$50.6 million for a significant telephone customer compared to the prior year as a result of reduced spending by the customer in the current period and a \$5.6 million decline in services provided to another leading cable multiple system operator.